Finding Minimum Spanning Forests in a Graph: Mathematical Background

 Let $x_1, x_2, \ldots, x_m$ be positive integers whose sum is $2W$.
 Consider the graph in \Cref{graphNP}.
 The graph contains $3m$ edges.
 Of these, $m$ are drawn vertically, with weights $x_1, \ldots, x_m$.
 The remaining edges have weight $0$.

-We show that a minimal spanning $2$-forest of $G$ gives a partition of $\{ x_1, \ldots, x_m \}$.
-First, observe that since $G$ contains $2m+2$ vertices, a minimal spanning $2$-forest $F$ of $G$ must contain exactly $2m$ edges that form no cycles.
+We show that a minimum spanning $2$-forest of $G$ gives a partition of $\{ x_1, \ldots, x_m \}$.
+First, observe that since $G$ contains $2m+2$ vertices, a minimum spanning $2$-forest $F$ of $G$ must contain exactly $2m$ edges that form no cycles.

 All of the edges with weights $x_1, \ldots, x_m$ must be in $F$.
-Otherwise, $F$ would contain an isolated vertex, but a spanning $2$-forest that contains an isolated vertex cannot be minimal for $m > 1$.
+Otherwise, $F$ would contain an isolated vertex, but a spanning $2$-forest that contains an isolated vertex cannot be minimum for $m > 1$.

 Thus, $F$ must also contain $m$ of the edges of weight $0$.
 Together with the edges of weight $x_i$, these edges form two trees.
 Except in the trivial case where some $x_i = W$, it must be that vertices $A$ and $B$ are in separate trees.